What Happened

-Quantinuum has priced its initial public offering (IPO) at $60 per share, raising a total of $1.68 billion.
-This move sets a new valuation benchmark for the quantum computing sector, indicating significant investor interest despite the industry's financial losses and technological uncertainties.
+Quantum computing company Quantinuum has priced its initial public offering (IPO) at $60 per share, successfully raising $1.68 billion.
+This valuation marks a significant milestone for the quantum computing sector.

 Key Facts